jules2689/trudeau/docs/2020-04-20/pre_news.md

 This is not like another briefing.
 Nova Scotians are trying to come to terms with a mass shooting, gunman killing at least 16 people.
-We're hearing more about the victims, their names, their stories. a RCMP constable, a grade schoolteacher, a volunteer firefighter, and a nurse among the dead.
+We're hearing more about the victims, their names, their stories. a RCMP Constable, a grade schoolteacher, a volunteer firefighter, and a nurse among the dead.
 We are expecting an update from Nova Scotia at 2:00 local time.
 We are expecting the Prime Minister to address this today as well, but because of the nature of this story and how important it is, we will start in Nova Scotia.
 Brett Ruskin and tom Murphy joinus.